 The best way to live well when you're old is to save when you're young.

 Start saving $405 per month at age 25, earn a 7% return over time and you'll have $1 million by age 65.

 But if you wait until you're 30 to start saving, you'll have to put away $585 per month to reach that goal.

-"There is tremendous power in starting early," says Bruce Hemler, founder of Wealth Enhancement Group in Chaska, Minn.
+"There is tremendous power in starting early," says Bruce Hemler, founder of Wealth Enhancement Group in Chaska, Minnesota.
 "You'll earn even more through compounding than if you save more later."

 Once you meet the match, start putting the excess in a Roth IRA.